Medical Assisting History, Mission & Goals

-The mission of the Medical Assisting Program at Wake Technical Community College is to prepare competent medical assistants with the knowledge, skills, and professionalism to perform effectively as members of the health care team.
+The mission of the Medical Assisting program at Wake Tech is to prepare competent medical assistants with the knowledge, skills and professionalism to perform effectively as members of the health care team.

 - Graduates will demonstrate competence in tasks that are basic to practicing medical assistants.

 - Graduates will find employment in the field of Medical Assisting.